Compiled by the Privacy Atelier

-š Quick Reference Glossary (A-Z)This glossary provides simple, actionable definitions for the terms that are often mistranslated between Legal and Engineering.
-We have organized the terms by Domain to help you quickly find the definitions relevant to your current project stage.
+๐ Quick Reference Glossary (A-Z)This glossary provides simple, actionable definitions for the terms that are often mistranslated between Legal and Engineering.
+Terms are organized by where translation usually fails in real projects.
 Keep this open to ensure your team is speaking the shared meaning required for effective governance.
+Note: Terms labeled โrequiredโ reflect obligations under specific legal regimes (most commonly GDPR).
+U.S.-only programs often implement equivalent controls under different names.

 1. Governance & Legal Foundation (The "Why")